 - Don't worry about stitch perfection -- wool is often used in primitive projects -- and perfection is not the goal -- it's hand made!

-- Pickup a spool of #8 DMC Pearl Cotton & a Clover Gold Eye Chenille Needle (No 22) at your local craft store or quilt shop.
+- Pickup an inexpensive spool of #8 DMC Pearl Cotton & a Clover Gold Eye Chenille Needle (No 22) at your local craft store or quilt shop.

 - Trace your design or template onto the dull (paper) side of your freezer paper (no need to reverse the design)